Frequently Asked Questions

 How do parents know what their child is learning?

 In addition to our introductory programs, such as our Parent & Child classes, our school hosts several opportunities each year to educate parents on school policies, Montessori education and how we communicate with our students.
-We utilize an interactive platform called Montessori Compass that teachers use to share daily activity reports (as needed) and weekly observations with parents.
-We also have an active facebook page.
+We utilize an interactive platform called Transparent Classroom that teachers use to share daily activity reports (as needed) and weekly observations with parents.
+We also have a google parent group used for planning outside school social events.
 In addition, our school distributes written reports and holds parent/teacher conferences three times a year.
 We welcome parents to observe their child’s classroom and gladly talk through any questions a parent may have.

 What ARE Montessori learning cycles?